Young Scot Card

 Stagecoach is the main bus service for St Andrews, and between St Andrews and Guardbridge, Leuchars, and Dundee.
 Stagecoach also operate in Fife and Angus more widely.
 Present your student ID card to the driver when you buy and use your tickets.

 From November 2022, those with an @st-andrews.ac.uk email address can access discounted travel via Stagecoach.
 This does not apply to under 22s or over 60s as they are already eligible for free bus travel via the NEC scheme.
-This is a 6 month pilot.
+This pilot has continued into AY 2023/24.

 The discount will get you 75% off the price of weekly, monthly, and flexible tickets, across St Andrews, North East Fife, and East Scotland.